Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink: Functionalities and parameters of the ADRC Toolbox

 \subsection{Observer bandwidth $\omega_o$}

-With the chosen bandwidth-parametrization, described with~\eqref{eq:parametrization}, a single parameter $\omega_o$ determines the values of all observer gains.
-Such approach places each pole of the observation error dynamics state matrix (see~\eqref{eq:errorDynamics}) as
+With the chosen bandwidth-parameterisation described by~\eqref{eq:parametrization}, a single parameter, $\omega_o$, determines the values of all observer gains.
+Such an approach places each pole of the observation error dynamics state matrix (see~\eqref{eq:errorDynamics}) as

-Besides its simplistic form, such approach results in a relatively good performance, even comparing to the situations when the eigenvalues are selected separately (see~\cite{kicki2021tuning}).
+In addition to its simplistic form, this approach results in relatively good performance, even when compared to situations in which the eigenvalues are selected separately (see~\cite{kicki2021tuning}).

-According to the theoretical results from Lemma~\ref{lem:1}, relatively higher values of observer bandwidth have several effects on the system performance: \begin{itemize} \item estimation error of the extended state is less affected by the derivative of total disturbance influencing dynamics~\eqref{eq:extendedDynamics}, since the component connected with $\dot{d}$ is multiplied by $1/\omega_o$; \item performance of the estimation system w.r.t. the measurement noise is highly influenced, since the impact of noise $w$ is multiplied by $\omega_o^n$; \item peaking phenomenon reaches higher values due to the multiplier of the first component in~\eqref{eq:lem1} equal to $\omega_o^n$, but lasts shorter, since the speed of exponential decay connected with the peaking phenomenon is proportional to $\omega_o$. \end{itemize}
+According to the theoretical results from Lemma~\ref{lem:1}, relatively higher values of observer bandwidth have several effects on the system performance: \begin{itemize} \item the estimation error of the extended state is less affected by the derivative of total disturbance influencing dynamics~\eqref{eq:extendedDynamics}, since the component connected with $\dot{d}$ is multiplied by $1/\omega_o$; \item the performance of the estimation system with respect to the measurement noise is highly influenced, because the impact of noise $w$ is multiplied by $\omega_o^n$; and \item the peaking phenomenon reaches higher values due to the multiplier of the first component in~\eqref{eq:lem1} equal to $\omega_o^n$, but does not last as long, because the speed of exponential decay that is connected with the peaking phenomenon is proportional to $\omega_o$. \end{itemize}

-Here, it is worth mentioning that the observer bandwidth should be significantly larger than the controller bandwidth (i.e. $\omega_o\gg\omega_c$), since one of the controller goals is to compensate the total disturbance $d(\cdot)$ which, if done properly, needs to be estimated in a unquestionably quicker manner.
-In \cite{GaoPolePlacement}, through simulation and experimentation, a heuristic was found that setting $\omega_o=5\raisebox{-0.9ex}{\~{}}10\omega_c$ is a reasonable compromise between the convergence speed and the noise sensitivity in many control scenarios, hence a good starting point for further fine tuning.
-Moreover, as seen in Lemma~\ref{lem:2}, the precision of estimation (highly correlated with the value of $\omega_o$) determines the magnitude of perturbation affecting the control error upper and lower bounds.
+Here, it is worth mentioning that the observer bandwidth should be significantly larger than the controller bandwidth (i.e. $\omega_o\gg\omega_c$), because one of the controller goals is to compensate for the total disturbance $d(\cdot)$ which, if done properly, needs to be estimated in a much quicker manner.
+In \cite{GaoPolePlacement}, through simulation and experimentation, it was found that setting $\omega_o=5\raisebox{-0.9ex}{\~{}}10\omega_c$ is a reasonable compromise between the convergence speed and noise sensitivity in many control scenarios; hence, it is a good starting point for further fine-tuning.
+Moreover, as seen in Lemma~\ref{lem:2}, the precision of estimation (highly correlated with the value of $\omega_o$) determines the magnitude of the perturbation that affects the upper and lower bounds of the control error.